 Daily brisk walking of not less than 10,000 steps

 Avoid foods rich in iron such as liver and blood from animal sources.

 It is a nutritional supplement and cannot replace drugs.

 Not suitable for pregnant or lactating women, infants and young children.

 If you do not know the cause of the problem or the problem persists, please consult your doctor as soon as possible.

-This product is not registered under the pharmacy and Poisons Ordinance or the Chinese Medicine Ordinance.
-Any claim made against it shall not be subject to such registration evaluation.
-This product is not used to diagnose, treat or prevent any disease.
+This product is not registered under the Pharmacy and Poisons Ordinance or the Chinese Medicine Ordinance.
+Any claim made for it has not been subject to evaluation for such registration.
+This product is not intended to diagnose, treat or prevent any disease.

 McCain RS, Diamond A, Jones C, Coleman HG.
 Current practices and future prospects for the management of gallbladder polyps: A topical review.
 World J Gastroenterol.
 2018;24(26):2844-2852. doi:10.3748/wjg.v24.i26.2844